-As a project manager or business leader, understanding the distinction between projects and operations is key to effective resource allocation and achieving organizational success.
+As a project manager or business leader, understanding the distinction between projects and operations is key to effective resource allocation as well as achieving organizational success.

 These two concepts can be quite confusing and it’s not uncommon for operations to be referred to as projects.
-This misconception needs to be cleared up.
+This is a misconception that really needs to be cleared up.

-In this post, we will do a project vs operations comparison to explore the differences between them when it comes to objectives, timelines, risk, and more.
+In this post, I will do a project vs operations comparison to explore the differences between them regarding objectives, timelines, risk, and more.
 You’ll also learn best practices for managing projects versus operations.

 With clear definitions and comparisons of these two vital components of organizational workflows, you’ll be better equipped to optimize both in your company.